User-friendly introduction to PAC-Bayes bounds

-As the original paper by McAllester~\cite{mca1998} focused on finite or denumerable sets $\Theta$, let us start with the first bound for a general $\Theta$, in~\cite{mca1999}. \begin{thm}[Theorem 1 in~\cite{mca1999}] For any $\varepsilon>0$,
+The very first paper on PAC-Bayes bounds by \citet{mca1998} was stated for a finite or denumerable set $\Theta$.
+Let us start with the first bound for a general $\Theta$, by \citet{mca1999}. \begin{theorem}[Theorem 1, \citet{mca1999}] For any $\delta>0$,

-\end{thm} Compared to Theorem~\ref{thm:first:bound}, note that there is no parameter $\lambda$ here to optimize.
-On the other hand, one can no longer use~\ref{lemma:dv} to minimize the right-hand side.
+\end{theorem} Compared to Theorem~\ref{thm:first:bound}, note that there is no parameter $\lambda$ here to optimize.
+On the other hand, one can no longer use Lemma~\ref{lemma:dv} to minimize the right-hand side.
 A way to solve this problem is to make the parameter $\lambda$ appear artificially using the inequality $\sqrt{ab}\leq a\lambda/2 + b/(2\lambda)$ for any $\lambda>0$:

-On the other hand, the prize to pay for an optimization with respect to $\lambda$ in Theorem~\ref{thm:first:bound:lambda:grid} was a $\log(n)$ term, that is already in Maurer's bound, for an arithmetic grid, and a $\log\log(n)$ term when using a geometric grid.
-So, asymptotically in $n$, Theorem~\ref{thm:first:bound:lambda:grid} with a geometric grid will always lead to better results than Theorem~\ref{thm:mca:bound}.
+On the other hand, the price to pay for an optimization with respect to $\lambda$ in Theorem~\ref{thm:first:bound:lambda:grid} was a $\log(n)$ term, that is already in McAllester's bound, with an arithmetic grid, and a $\log\log(n)$ term when using a geometric grid.
+Of course, the geometric grid leads to an additional constraint that $\lambda\in[1,n]$, but one can easily check that this is always the case when~\eqref{bound:mau:2} is nonvacuous anyway.
+So, asymptotically in $n$, Theorem~\ref{thm:first:bound:lambda:grid} with a geometric grid will lead to better results than Theorem~\ref{thm:mca:bound}.
 On the other hand, the constants in Theorem~\ref{thm:mca:bound} are smaller, so the bound can be better for small sample sizes (a point that should not be neglected for tight certificates in practice!).

 It is possible to minimize the right-hand side in~\eqref{bound:mau:2} with respect to $\rho$, and this will lead to a Gibbs posterior: $\hat{\rho}=\pi_{-2\lambda r}$.
-It is also possible to minimize it with respect to $\lambda$, but the minimization in $\lambda$ when $\rho$ itself depends on $\lambda$ is a bit more tricky.
-We want to mention on this problem the more recent paper~\cite{thi2017}.
-The authors proved a bound that is easier to minimize simultaneously in $\lambda$ and $\rho$.
+It is also possible to minimize it with respect to $\lambda$, but the minimization in $\lambda$ when $\rho$ itself depends on $\lambda$ is a bit more tricky (for example, there might be local minima).
+We will discuss below a more recent bound due to~\citet{thi2017}, that can be minimized efficiently in both $\lambda$ and $\rho$.